 Involve your neighbours, friends, and family – everyone you can – and get them to donate old jewellery that they no longer wear.

-You surely will get some stunning pieces for which you can hold a car trunk auction.
+You will hopefully get some stunning pieces for which you can hold a car trunk auction.

 But wait, don’t just sell the jewellery as you get it.
 Package it well, and make it look like new before you auction it.

 Denounce a Vice

 It might be alcohol, smoking, junk food, or whatever else you think is bad for you.
 Convince the people of your community to sponsor you, and the ones who are with you in this, to denounce a vice.